 The Paycheck Protection Program (PPP) has been a lifeline for many businesses during the Coronavirus pandemic.
 But for businesses in the midst of transactions, and their financial partners, the program has been a double-edged sword.Uncertainty surrounding PPP loan repayment obligations, in change of control situations, has stalled a number of pending deals.

 On October 2, the US Small Business Administration (SBA) issued long-awaited guidance on the matter.
-A procedural notice to PPP lenders provided clarity to all parties involved in the program, and cleared the path for new deals, including employee stock ownership plan (ESOP) sales.
+A procedural notice to PPP lenders provided clarity to all parties involved in the program, and cleared the path for new deals, including employee stock ownership plan sales.

+If so, you now have a green light to complete M&A and ESOP transactions.
 Either full loan repayment, or formal completion of a lender’s loan forgiveness process, lifts all PPP program restrictions on sales and transfers.

 In these instances, change of ownership requests must be submitted by the PPP lender to the appropriate SBA Loan Servicing Center.
 Even if approval is granted, the SBA may require additional risk mitigation measures.